laudspeaker/example_modal_journey/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Using Laudspeaker

+To use this app with laudspeaker you will need to update the app with your laudspeaker api key.

+Go to index.js under src/components/HomepageFeatures/ and update the api key there

+Then go to the journey builder in Laudspeaker and create the journey you want.
+After starting the webapp and the journey the modal should appear.